 COMMENCEMENT.
 Commencement ceremonies occur only in May.
 Attendance is optional although highly encouraged and requested.
-The student must file an application with the School of Nursing recorder by September 1 for December graduation and by January 15 for May, June or August graduation.
+The student must complete an application https://healthscience.iusb.edu/resources1/graduationn-certification.html May, June, and August degree candidates must apply for graduation by October 1, while December degree candidates must apply for graduation by March 1.
 December and August graduates are invited and encouraged "to walk" during the May Commencement ceremony.